Homesteading Family Logo

 This delicious homemade pumpkin pie recipe is made completely from scratch.
 Once you taste how good it is, you’ll never go back to store-bought pumpkin puree and evaporated milk again!

-The most crucial ingredient to a good homemade pumpkin pie is the pumpkin!
-Not just any pumpkin, it needs to be a pie pumpkin that’s been properly cured.
+The most crucial ingredient to a good homemade pumpkin pie is the pumpkin puree!
 We love Luxury Pie Pumpkins and have had success growing them for the past few years.

-The most important thing about that pie pumpkin is that it has been properly cured.
-You can’t always guarantee your grocery store pumpkin has been properly cured, so be sure to grab your pumpkin a couple weeks early, then watch this video tutorial for how to properly cure and cook your pie pumpkins for all your fall goodies.
+The most important thing about that pie pumpkin is it’s properly cured.
+You can’t always guarantee your grocery store pumpkin has been properly cured, so be sure to grab your pumpkin a couple of weeks early, then watch this video tutorial for how to properly cure and cook your pie pumpkins for all your fall goodies.

 How to Cook Your Pie Pumpkin